sunnysideup/silverstripe-googlemap/README.md

 4. Run a dev/build

-5. The page type (lets call it TestPage)for which you want to add a location must contain in the controller class:
+5. The page type (lets call it TestPage for which you want to add a location must contain in the controller class:

-	a.	static $allowed_actions = array('showPagePointsMapXML');
+	a.	private static $allowed_actions = array('showPagePointsMapXML');

 	b.	public function init() {
 					parent::init();